 The legislature worked until the final hour on a bill that would set up a referendum for a sixth casino license in Prince George’s County and to allow for table games at all casinos.
-This would impact the new Maryland Live! complex at Arundel Mills, which is set to open this summer with thousands of slot machines and electronic table games.
+This would impact the new Maryland Live! complex at Arundel Mills, which is with thousands of slot machines and electronic table games.
 The bill was passed by the Senate, but died in the House.

 It’s impossible to determine the specific impacts on schools right here in Odenton and Severn, but we do know that the so-called “doomsday” budget that lawmakers passed does call for significant cuts in education spending.
 According to figures released by the governor’s office, the budget calls for a $4.46 million cut to education funding in Anne Arundel County in fiscal year 2013.
 The county board of education has requested an operating budget of more than $986 million, and a capital budget of about $198 million

 The legislature did approve changes to the “maintenance of effort” law that would close some loopholes and also allow counties to raise property taxes if the money were to go to schools.